Matthew 26

 [74] Then he began to curse and to swear, I do not know the Man.
 And immediately the cock crowed.

-Comments Matthew 26:74 This verse again confirms the power of fear, the power that plays with the minds of humans.
-Fear conquers the mind, and because of the love of your life, you could even deny the One who created you.
-This verse is a sample of what fear can do.
+Comments Matthew 26:74 This verse again confirms the power of fear; the power that plays with the minds of humans, it conquers the mind.
+Because of the love of your life, you deny the One who created you.
+We can see here an example of what fear can do.

 [75] And Peter remembered the word that Jesus had said, Before the cock crows, you will deny Me three times.
 And having gone out, he wept bitterly.

-Comments Matthew 26:75 This verse confirms the deity of the Lord Jesus, that time has no limit for Him, and that His being is above time.
-We stand here (in time and space), but the Lord is above time and sees further what will happen; this is an example.
+Comments Matthew 26:75 This verse confirms the deity of the Lord Jesus, that time has no limit for the Lord.
+His being is above time.
+We stand here, in time and space, but the Lord Jesus is above time and sees further what will happen; this is an example.

 Life and Faith Applications.
 1) Do not put anyone down; show love and mercy to all people.
 When you put someone down, you judge them as well, but only the Lord can judge.
 The judgment you use to put someone down will be used on you.
-The commandment is to love one another as our God is the God of love.
+The commandment is to love one another, as our God is the God of love.
 2) Take part in the communion of the Lord with other believers regularly.
 But before taking the bread and the wine, pray for mercy for everyone, not just for yourself.
 When you take communion, you become one with the Lord, and you become children of God as one.
 3) Read the Bible and be obedient to the Word and the call that the Lord puts into your heart.
 4) The Lord never asks anyone to do hard jobs for themselves; we just need to read and meditate on the Lord’s teachings to strengthen the soul.
-The soul needs food just like the body needs food, and eternal food is in front of you, the Bible.
-5) Your spirit can glorify the Lord always if you keep your heart busy and think of the Word at all times, not of your physical tiredness; let the inner part of you glorify the Lord at all times.
-This is the way to have contact with our soul; the Bible is the bridge between the seen and the unseen world.
-6) Do not turn your back to the Lord; when troubles come, look around because the Lord always has a way out for us.
+The soul needs food just like the body needs food, and eternal food is in front of us: the Bible.
+5) Your spirit can glorify the Lord always if you keep your heart busy and think of the Word of God at all times, instead of thinking about your physical tiredness.
+Let the inner part of us glorify the Lord at all times; this is the way to connect with our soul; the Bible is the bridge between the seen and the unseen worlds.
+6) Do not turn your back on the Lord; when troubles come, look around because the Lord always has a way out for us.